MadCoderme/yoLang/README.md

 So, I decided to make the syntax a combination of those.

 ### Data Types
-Yo has support for all those Data types you can see in the languages mention above.
+Yo has support for all those Data types you can see in the languages mentioned above.

 ```
 10                            // This is a number